 Your source of business list has to be as specific as possible.
 You have to know exactly where your business is coming from to determine how much budget to dedicate to maintain successful referral sources, as well as determine where you have gaps so you can dedicate budget to those sources.

 Most likely, your intake process is automated, and you can extrapolate this data.
 The issue we see most is that the information is not asked for and documented during the intake process.
 When someone tells you they found you from your website or LinkedIn profile, ask them how they found your online profiles in the first place — that's the true source of business.
-Your website bio or LinkedIn profile provided a means to justify you being referred and nudged them to contact you.

 What is the practice area you’re trying to promote/raise awareness of?

-For example, a business attorney might focus on a client retention plan as well as a plan to grow their referral sources/network, both of which are relatively inexpensive to do.
+A business attorney might focus on a client retention plan as well as a plan to grow their referral sources/network, both of which are relatively inexpensive to do.
 The costs incurred are client meetings over coffee or lunch and attending events and conferences to network.
 They could also join a professional networking and referral group; membership costs range from $1,800–$2,000 annually.
 Additionally, their law firm could host a series of mixers or client appreciation events.

-Alternatively, a personal injury attorney’s matters are mostly “one and done,” so they might seek a steady flow of leads and invest in digital marketing, billboard and print advertising, all of which are considerably more expensive but generate more predictable results.
+Alternatively, a personal injury attorney’s matters are mostly “one and done,” so they might seek a steady flow of leads and invest in digital marketing, billboards and print advertising, all of which are considerably more expensive but generate more predictable results.

 What is the marketing make-up of your firm?

 Every law firm has its rainmakers, its minders and grinders, and lawyers who fall somewhere between the two, and all are necessary for successful implementation of a marketing plan.
 Be realistic about the marketing capabilities and desires of each player.
 For instance, if you’re going to execute an inbound marketing campaign to get the phones to ring, make sure that you have the right people assigned to complete effective intake calls.
-If an attorney is completing the intake calls, what is your arrangement for credit for that attorney (i.e., origination for closing the deal)?
+If an attorney is completing the intake calls, what is your arrangement for credit for that attorney, i.e., origination for closing the deal?
 If you have your rainmaker out in the market drumming up business for the minders and grinders to work, how will you handle origination and working credits?
 Have you thought about the process and plan for when the rainmaker hands over the new client to the working attorney?
 Is it an expectation set from the beginning that the client’s day-to-day contact will not be the rainmaker?

 Obviously, there are hundreds of systems and processes your firm could put into place — just be aware of who you’re putting where to execute your marketing plan.
-Placing attorneys in the marketing situations they are most comfortable and capable of functioning saves the marketing budget and eliminates waste.
+Placing attorneys in the marketing situations they are most comfortable with and capable of saves the marketing budget and eliminates waste.
 Don’t try to force your introverts to work the room at a networking event and don’t keep your rainmaker behind their desk working matters when they can be so much more effective at client acquisition.